norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
  This coupling begets more coupling, as an exclusive white list of types can be too tempting for a junior developer to resist peeking under the hood and hard-wiring dependencies on an adapter’s internals.

 The solution could be a future where we explicitly type statically or dynamically based on which is the correct tool for the job.
-Pyda
+Pydantic already supports a form of duck typing with  `Iterable`, `Callable`  etc - which care less about what a thing _is_ and more about what it _does_ (sound familar?).
+Using

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MjcxMTQ1MCw1OTcxODc0MTIsLTE3Nj
+eyJoaXN0b3J5IjpbMTMwOTgwMDU5NCw1OTcxODc0MTIsLTE3Nj
 Q3NTQzMDIsMTkxNzM2NDI3NCwtNzQ1OTk3Mzg2LC02NDY1NzA0
 ODMsMTkxMTE1ODkzNywtNDcxOTg1NjQzLDQzNzM0MzA2MSwtMz
 k5NzI0NDMzLC0xMTU2ODc0MDcwLC0xMzQ4ODg1MjA0LC0yMTc1